shaun472746/portfolio-assignment-5-client/README.md

 - install dependencies with `npm install`
 - make .env.example file to .env file
 - Add information in .env file
+- `npm run dev` to start the project

 ## Technologies